BTC2100/BTC-2100/README.md

 This project is a port of thebtcdcodebase to Bitcoin Cash.
 It provides a high powered and reliable blockchain server which makes it a suitable backend to serve blockchain data to lite clients and block explorers or to power your local wallet.

 BITCOIN2100 does not include any wallet functionality by design as it makes the codebase more modular and easy to maintain.
-Thebchwalletis a separate application that provides a secure Bitcoin Cash wallet that communicates with your running Btc2100 instance via the API.
+BTCWalletis a separate application that provides a secure Bitcoin Cash wallet that communicates with your running Btc2100 instance via the API.